rothgar/justingarrison.com/content/blog/2024-05-21-how-to-grow-your-infrastructure.md

 Your company is multi-cloud and there's a cloud team building an "abstraction" (a.k.a. terraform template) in the stratosphere.
 It's called "ozone" because they think they're clever.

-They need to control every aspect of your self-service experience that all the benefits of the cloud have been whittled away in appsec and SRE scoping.
+They need to control every aspect of your self-service experience and all the benefits of the cloud have been whittled away in appsec and SRE scoping.
 At this point the application makes money.
 Not a little bit of "that's cool" money, like a lot of money.
 Enough money to fund the next 3 quarters of AI tomfoolery without affecting your bottom line.